wagov/wasocshared/docs/guidelines/e8-assessment.md

 <tr>
 <td> For certain MFA implementations the above guidance may not be applicable.
 In these
-instances discuss whether logging is available for all systems that users authenticate to and seek evidence that such logging is in place.
+instances discuss whether logging is available for all systems that users authenticate to and seek evidence that such logging is in place.<br>
 If an administrator logon was observed (per the first control in this table), request recent event logs to check that there is a corresponding event log entry.</td>
 </tr>